How to Use Data to Identify and Grow Your VIP Customers

 1. Multiple Purchases

 One of the most important traits that signal a VIP customer is multiple purchases or a high number of total orders over time.
-You can begin by analyzing repeat versus new customer data.
-Looking at your repeat customers, hone in on customers who most frequently visit your store and make purchases.
+You can begin by analyzing new vs. repeat customer data.
+Looking at your repeat customers, who are the customers who most frequently visit your store and make purchases?

 2. Average Order Value

-Don’t confuse high volume with high value buyers.
+Don’t confuse high volume with high value.
 Customers who buy a lot of your lowest price or low margin items may not be worthy of VIP status.
-Instead, look for buyers with the highest Average Order Value or AOV.
+Instead, look for buyers with especially high Average Order Value, or AOV.

-You can calculate individual AOV by dividing the total revenue brought in by each customer by the number of their orders.
-For tips on boosting AOV, check out our 5 Strategies to Increase Average Order Value.
+You can calculate AOV by dividing the total revenue brought in by each customer by the number of their orders.
+(For tips on boosting AOV, check out our guide: 5 Strategies to Increase Average Order Value.)

 3. Full Price Purchases

-Retailers know better than anyone, there are some customers who will only buy during a sale, or with a coupon.
-Your high value customers, on the other hand, have a history of paying full price for their purchase.
+Merchants know this better than anyone: there are some customers who will only buy during a sale, or with a coupon.
+Your high-value customers, on the other hand, likely have a history of paying full price for their purchases.

-This is important data to identify your best customers but can also be used for more effective marketing.
-Many store owners unknowingly deflate their margins by offering discounts to regular customers who are willing to pay full price for what they want.
+This is important data, both to help you identify your best customers and to more effectively market your products.
+Many store owners unknowingly deflate their margins by offering discounts to customers who are more than willing to pay full price.

-You can also look at this data to determine the products with a high volume of full price purchases.
-Consider highlighting these items on your home page and keeping them out of discount strategies.
+This data can also help you determine your products that have a high volume of full-price purchases.
+Consider highlighting these items on your home page – and keeping them out of your discount strategies.

 4. Customer Lifetime Value

-Using your data to determine the Lifetime Value of each customer is a sure way to find your gold star buyers.
-As we mentioned in a previous post, customers with higher lifetime values contribute a significantly higher amount to your bottom line.
+Using data to determine the lifetime value of each customer is a sure way to find your most valuable buyers.
+As we’ve mentioned in a previous post, customers with higher LTV contribute a significantly higher amount to your bottom line.

 Customer Lifetime Value is the estimated total of how much each customer will spend over the lifetime of their relationship with your store.
-The traditional calculation for determining Lifetime Value is:
+The traditional calculation for determining LTV is: